YonatanKof/wwape-next/content/post/target-audience.md

 ## Premiss

-If you aim to get somewhere, and do it by NOT walking long enough – having a target is crucial and Target Audience can really help.
+If you aim to get somewhere, and do it by walking *short* enough – having a target is crucial.

 ## Why Target Audience?

-Image a conference for doctors – What would you try to sell there?
+Imagine a medical doctors conference – From the following two products, what would you try to sell there?
 An app for managing patients **or** a new tool for scarless stitches?

+"Why not both?" you might say.
-What if I say the conference if for *Surgeons*?

-What if I say the conference deals with *Health Administration*?
+But what it's a conference for *Surgeons*?
+Or what if I say the conference deals with *Health Administration*?

-I guess knowing for which kind of doctor the conference if for, will make your answers much clearer than, right?
+I guess knowing for which kind of doctor the conference if for, will make your answers much clearer, right?

-Knowing your Target Audience is basic knowledge for any service or product – without it you just might waste your time.
+Knowing your *Target Audience* is basic knowledge for any service or product – without it you just might waste your time.
+Simply put:

-> Simply put – a Target Audience is who you focus your marketing and product efforts on.
+> *Target Audience* is who you focus your marketing and product efforts on.
 >

 ### The benefits of using a Target Audience

-Target Audience can help you product endeavours and your marketing campaigns by being more focused – and everything that help you and the org be more focused in your work is blessing.
+*Target Audience* can help your product endeavours and your marketing campaigns by being more focused – and everything that help you and the org be more focused in your work is blessing.

-- ***Effective Marketing***
+#### Better Messaging

-    Develop more effective marketing messages and campaigns by tailoring communication to resonate with you audience specific needs, interests, and pain points.
+Develop more effective marketing messages and campaigns by tailoring communication to resonate with your audience specific needs, interests, and pain points.

+#### Effective Marketing Resource

 Allocate resources efficiently by spending marketing budget on channels and activities that are most likely to reach their target audience.

-- ***Helps Define the Product or Service***
+#### Helps Define the Product or Service

 By knowing your audience you can create products and services that truly meet their needs.
-Increase you understanding of what features and benefits are most important to your target customers and focus on delivering them.
+Increase your understanding of what features and benefits are most important to your target customers and focus on delivering them.

-- ***Important step in a brand guide***
+#### Build a stronger brand

-    Unfortunately quite a lot of managers don’t really want to know what they are aiming for, liking the fog of war – not willing to commit to their company values, tone and voice and other initiatives that define strong & reliable brands.

-    Setting the Target Audience is great starting point to make things clearer and demystify conceptions.
-Moreover it causes the least resistance for thickheaded managers in setting a brand guide and is an awesome gateway for this brand initiative.
+Setting *Target Audience* is great starting point to make things clearer and demystify conceptions about your brand.
+The Target Audience will provide a basis for you to set the *user persona* document, which is a higher level of specification.

-- ***Build a stronger brand***

-    Once you know the audience you’re reaching, it will be easier to communicate and interact in a more personalized and meaningful manner thus creating a better experience.

-    This knowledge will provide the basis for building [Personas](https://www.notion.so/Personas-987287bb414d4d938ecf98488384b176?pvs=21), which in turn with the company [Vision & Mission](https://www.notion.so/Vision-Mission-8e974928e43e48e1af8df8905fb4f27e?pvs=21),

 ## What is Target Audience?

-A **target audience** is a focused group of people – an ideal go-to customers – that a brand identifies as **most likely to be interested in their products or services** and aims to reach directly with their advertising efforts.
+A *target audience* is a focused group of people – an ideal go-to customers – that a brand identifies as **most likely to be interested in their products or services** and aims to reach directly with their advertising efforts.

-**Target audience** shares similar attributes – such as interests, context or needs – an it addresses goals, jobs to be done, or unmeet needs.
+*Target audience* shares similar attributes – such as interests, context or needs – an it addresses goals, jobs to be done, or unmeet needs.

 This group shares certain characteristics, such as:

-- **Demographics:** Age, gender, income, location, education, family status, etc.
+- *Demographics:* Age, gender, income, location, education, family status, etc.
-- **Psychographics:** Values, interests, hobbies, lifestyle, personality traits, etc.
+- *Psychographics:* Values, interests, hobbies, lifestyle, personality traits, etc.
-- **Behavioral factors:** Purchasing habits, media consumption, online activity, etc.
+- *Behavioral factors:* Purchasing habits, media consumption, online activity, etc.

 > A Target Audience is a group of people who share similar attributes or needs and can relate to, consume, or take part in an idea, service or product.
->

 ### Groups in Target Audience